vmitt/gmcprep/01a-introduction-to-azure-databricks.md

 1. Click **Create Table**.

 1. After the table has been created, view it in the **Data** section.
+Alternatively it can be also seen in Data Explorer under hive metastore.

 ### Import Databricks notebooks